1901 Dime Value Checker: Errors List, “O”, “S” & No Mint Mark Worth

 1901 DCAM Dime Value

-The 1901 DCAM certified population is extremely thin.
-Most proof survivors from this date grade as brilliant or standard cameo; the handful that qualify for deep cameo designation are coins that emerged from the very first impressions of freshly prepared dies and were preserved without cleaning or mishandling from that moment forward.
+The 1901 DCAM certified population is paper-thin.
+Most proof survivors from this date come back as brilliant or standard cameo.
+The handful that earn deep cameo status were among the very first strikes from freshly prepared dies, then preserved without cleaning or mishandling for over a century.
+Everything had to go right.

-The finest certified 1901 DCAM examples reach PR67+, with specimens appearing at both Stack’s Bowers and Heritage Auctions — venues that attract the deepest pockets in numismatics.
-The auction record for the 1901 DCAM is $9,420, a figure that will move sharply upward when and if a PR68 DCAM ever surfaces.
+The finest certified 1901 DCAM examples reach PR67+, with specimens appearing at both Stack’s Bowers and Heritage Auctions.
+The auction record is $9,420 — and that number will jump sharply if a PR68 DCAM ever surfaces.

 1901 DCAM Dime Price/Grade Chart